Cyanogenbot/AI-Foundry-Library/Readme.md

 - systemPrompt: System prompt
 - temperature: (default = 0.9)
 - maxTokens: (default = 250)
-- noLogging: (default = false)
+- logging: (default = true)
 - rememberMessages: (default = 0) The amount of messages that will be saved in chat history
-- loadingIndicatorId: Id of HTML element that will be given a loading indicator attribute
+- loadingElementSelector: Selector of HTML element that will be given a loading indicator attribute
-- resultElementId: ID of HTML element that will be used to place AI response in
+- resultElementSelector: Selector of HTML element that will be used to place AI response in

 The message history can be accessed through the foundry.messageHistory variable.
 This can be used for more complex cases such as automatic chat summarization.